Entrepreneur Loneliness: Founders and Leaders, You Are Not Alone

 There is a reason for this experience.
 We aren’t wired to excel in the middle of the night.
 Our prefrontal cortex, the more evolved, mature and thoughtful part of the brain, isn’t fully ‘online’ at 3 AM.

-That’s why the problems that seem navigable by day feel overwhelming during these middle-of-the-night bouts of anxiety.
-But you aren’t alone.
-Nearly all leaders I speak with experience these 3 AM freak-outs daily or often.
+That is why the problems that seem navigable by day feel overwhelming during these middle-of-the-night bouts of anxiety.
+You are not alone.
+Nearly all leaders I speak with experience these wakeups regularly.

 Finding yourself bickering with cofounders or your leadership team?
 You aren’t alone.

 We are programmed to process our anxiety in community with the people closest to us.
 When we do it well, that’s a beautiful thing.
-When we are showing up anxious, sleep-deprived, or too charged up on the recent New York Times Coronavirus coverage, it’s easy to show up like overwhelmed kids.
+When we are showing up anxious, sleep-deprived, it’s easy to show up like overwhelmed kids.

-I find myself having times daily during this virus lockdown where I get filled with feelings of anxiety and a deep resentment that this is all happening.
-When I process that through journaling or in conversation with a friend over video, I can move through it.
-When it comes up right before an interaction with my wife or son, I often find myself carrying that anxiety into the conversation or feeling negative emotions in our interactions that have nothing to do with them.
+I have found myself filled with anxiety and a deep resentment that this is all happening.
+When I process that through journaling or in conversation with a trusted friend, I can move through it.
+When it comes up right before an interaction with my wife or son, I often find myself carrying that anxiety into the conversation.

 Worried you won’t be able to take care of your team the way you want?
 You aren’t alone.